Disputing Course Subject Assignments

 The following correction requests must be submitted in writing via email.

 If, during verification, a course subject is incorrectly assigned to the wrong category, VMCAS can re-review the course title and prefix and make appropriate changes.
 For example, if your course is titled Inorganic Chemistry I, but was incorrectly categorized as Organic Chemistry, VMCAS can update this coursework after verification.
 To update course subjects that were categorized incorrectly, email customer service at email@example.com with the subject line Course Subject Correction and indicate the requested change.

 On some occasions courses may have questionable or vague titles.
 If a verified course subject assignment is correct by VMCAS standards, but you feel that you can provide a course description which indicates it should reflect a different category, you can request that VMCAS provide this information to your programs.
 To request an admissions notification for a questionable or vague title, email customer service at firstname.lastname@example.org with the subject line Course Subject Correction and support your argument by providing the following:

 - Indicate the course in question and what you believe it should be categorized as.

-- Copy and paste the official course description from the institution's course catalog.
-Additionally, provide a link to the description's source.
-Do not simply link to a course catalog - provide a link to the exact location of the description.
+- Copy and paste the official course description from your course catalog.
+Additionally, provide a link to the description's source (do not simply link to a course catalog - provide a link to the exact location of the description).

-If, upon review, VMCAS feels that the provided information supports a valid argument for your requested course subject assignment, we will notify your programs; however, we will not change the verified course subject assignment and we will not update your GPA calculations.
+If, upon review, VMCAS feels that the provided information supports a valid argument for your requested course subject assignment, we will notify your programs through an admissions note; however, we will not change the verified course subject assignment and we will not update your GPA calculations.